BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 Note that it is totally normal to see _some_ errors, particularly when running the very noisy gpg software and when various things try to access the non-existant /dev/tty device.

-However, if you want instead to look at a smaller set of info, all of the errors should be in:
+If you want instead to look at a smaller set of info, all of the errors should be in:

 `$ sudo more ~root/stackscript.err`